Tucson: UNESCO City of Gastronomy

 Chef, Farmers and Purveyors Tell Southern Arizona City’s Fare Story

 How did Tucson end up as a UNESCO designated City of Gastronomy?
 What’s happening to prompt Food & Wine to name Tucson one of “America’s Next Great Food Cities”?
-Or for National Geographic Food to ponder whether Tucson is “the best city in for Mexican food in the US”?
+Or for National Geographic Food to ponder whether Tucson is “the best city for Mexican food in the US”?
 Or for Bravo’s Top Chef to select Tucson as the finale location of the Season 19 episodes?

 Tucson is having a moment and the only way to experience that moment - built upon the foundation of thousands of years of agricultural history - is to come here and taste (and taste and taste) for yourself.